 Copenhagen Climate Sound Series #2: Sonic Agriculture

-Talk with Elodie F Briefer (University of Copenhagen, Behavioural Ecology Group).
-Hosted by Kara Oehler (Institute for Climate Sound & Society).
+Talk with Elodie F. Briefer (University of Copenhagen, Behavioural Ecology Group) and Katy Overstreet (University of Copenhagen, Centre for Sustainable Futures).
+Moderated by Kara Oehler (Institute for Climate Sound & Society).

-In our second event for the Copenhagen Climate Sound Series, we are very excited to host Elodie Briefer.
+In our second event for the Copenhagen Climate Sound Series, we are very excited to host Elodie F. Briefer and Katy Overstreet on the topic of Sonic Agriculture.
 Dr. Briefer has frequently been in the news since her groundbreaking work on translating pig grunts into actual emotions appeared in the DR documentary ‘Hvis Grise Kunne Tale’ [If Pigs Could Talk].
 In years before the documentary, Dr. Briefer and a team of international researchers used thousands of audio recordings of pigs and designed an algorithm to decode whether an individual pig is experiencing a positive emotion (‘happy’ or ‘excited’), a negative one (‘scared’ or ‘stressed’) or somewhere in between.
 The recordings were collected in a wide range of situations encountered by commercial pigs, both positive and negative, from when they are born until their deaths.

 When the study was published in 2022, Dr. Briefer said it demonstrated “that animal sounds provide great insight into their emotions.
 We also prove that an algorithm can be used to decode and understand the emotions of pigs, which is an important step towards improved animal welfare for livestock.”